livekit-examples/agents-example-unity/README.md

 # Agents Example Unity

-This example demonstrates building a frontend for a voice  agent built with [LiveKit Agents](https://docs.livekit.io/agents/overview/) using the [LiveKit Unity SDK](https://github.com/livekit/client-sdk-unity).
+This example showcases how to integrate a voice agent built with [LiveKit Agents](https://docs.livekit.io/agents/overview/) into a Unity project using the [LiveKit Unity SDK](https://github.com/livekit/client-sdk-unity), attaching the agent's voice and transcriptions to a world object.

 ## Quick start